Sexual Misconduct Policy - UTDBP3102

 A current or previous dating or sexual relationship, by itself, is not sufficient to constitute consent.
 Even in the context of a relationship, there must be a voluntary, mutually understandable agreement that clearly indicates a willingness to engage in each instance of sexual activity.

 Dating Violence: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.

 The existence of such a relationship shall be determined by the victim with consideration of the following factors:

 - The frequency of interaction between the persons involved in the relationship

 Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
 It does not include acts covered under the definition of domestic violence.

-Domestic (Family) Violence: Violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the state of Texas.
+Domestic (Family) Violence: Includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the state of Texas, or by any other person against an adult or youth victim who is protected from that person’s acts under the domestic or family violence laws of the state of Texas.

 Hostile Environment: An environment in which unwelcome sex-based conduct is sufficiently severe or pervasive so as to deny or limit the individual's ability to participate in or benefit from the University's programs or activities or an employee's terms and conditions of employment.
 A hostile environment can be created by anyone involved in a University's program or activity (e.g., administrators, faculty members, employees, students, and University visitors).